synopsys0/datacollective-python/docs/add_new_schema.md

 ## Next steps

 - For a full list of available fields and data types, see the [Schema-Based Loading](schema_documentation.md) reference.
+- If you maintain a schema written for SDK versions before 0.6.0, see [Migrating Schemas to 0.6.0](schema_migration_0.6.0.md).
 - If your dataset requires a custom loading logic not covered by existing strategies, see [Extending Schema Loading Logic](extend_schema_loading_logic.md).